Boarding FAQ/Requirements

 Each of our guests is guaranteed outside time into our large fenced yard at least 5 times per day.
 We believe a happy dog is a well stimulated and exercised dog, which is why we ensure each dogs daily energy requirements are met with multiple outdoor times.

-Final let out before bedtime is anytime after 8pm, in which they are let out for their last outside time and tucked into bed for a good nights rest.
+Final let out before bedtime is around 8-9pm, in which they are let out for their last outside time and tucked into bed for a good nights rest.
+Please note: staff is not physically in the building during the night, but the kennel is monitored with security cameras at all times.

 • Dog Boarding Space Info